Children enjoy face painting at the Franco-Ontarien festival in Ottawa.

 Westben concerts at the barn

 The venue has three custom-designed outdoor venues ready to entertain you with the best of local, national and international music of all genres.
-Westben also welcomes Francophone artists from around the world.
+Westben welcomes Francophone artists from Canada and around the world.

 Located in the beautiful setting of Northumberland County, about two hours east of Toronto and four hours west of Montréal near Campbellford, Westben also hosts comedy events and take advantage of a venue where visitors can enjoy songs and stories while sitting around a campfire.